GuillermoBustosPerez/Teaching-Materials-Paleolithic/README.md

 2015](#ref-maier_crc806-e1_2015)) has been instrumental for the development of graphic materials related to the Last Glacial Maximum.

+For the plotting of climate variation curves, the Lisiecki and Raymo ([2005](#ref-lisiecki_pliocene-pleistocene_2005)) dataset has been used to show the variation of O18 levels throughout the Quaternary.
+The Spratt and Lisiecki ([2016](#ref-spratt_late_2016)) database has been used to generate the sea level variation plot.

 ## Software and packages employed

 ## Updating policies